smithk/cidre/README.md

 Installation
 ------------

 To install the ImageJ plugin, simply copy `Cidre_Plugin.jar` to the plugins folder of your ImageJ or Fiji installation.
+For instructions on how to use the Matlab implementation, add the CIDRE/matlab folder to your path and type `help cidre`.

 ============